laxertu/eric-api/README.md

 API depends on an external resource and needs to maka a blocking call to it, process the result and return.

-The use case consists of 1000 dictionaries returned by a blocking call that adds a delay of 0.5 seconds, processing time of each of them is 0.02 seconds.

 **mb.py** is a script that tests performance for naive implementation and the one that uses a Listener that relies on a pool of 6 threads

-the results on my local machine are

-naive    20.63297963142395

-threaded 0.6210811138153076